-The instructions in this section only indicate the fields you need to change for a Lucent INTUITY system.
-Do not change the value in any field unless you are instructed.
-For more information on the COR screen and fields, refer to the documentation provided with your switch.
+The instructions in this section deal only with the fields you need to change for an Intuity AUDIX system.
+Do not change the value in any other field unless you are instructed.
+For more information on the COR screen and fields, see the documentation provided with the switch.

-- 5. Press (NEXTPAGE) to move to page two of the Class Of Restriction screen.
-Under the Calling Permission heading on the screen, you see the numbers - 0 through 94.
-The numbers represent the calling permissions you can set. - 6.
-To provide a more secure system, set up the COR with permission only to call local numbers within the dial plan. - By limiting the calling capabilities, the Lucent INTUITY system cannot transfer to calls outside of the local dial plan.
-Some Lucent INTUITY system features may require additional calling capabilities.
-Refer to the COR field on Worksheet A: Voice Port Station Information in Chapter 2 for more information configuring the COR to specific features. - 7.
-Press (ENTER) to save your changes and return to the command prompt.
+5. Press (NEXTPAGE) to move to page 2 of the Class Of Restriction screen.

+In the Calling Permission field, you see the numbers 0 through 94.
+The numbers represent the calling permissions you can set.

+6. Set the calling permissions to provide a more secure system.
+Set up the COR with permission to call local numbers within the dial plan only.

+Some Intuity AUDIX system features require additional calling capabilities.
+See Worksheet A: Voice Port Station Information in Chapter 2, "Switch Integration Planning", for more information on configuring the COR for specific features.

+7. Press (ENTER) to save your changes and return to the command prompt.

-Create a Unique COS
+Create a Unique Class of Service

-The Class of Service (COS) allows you to define subscriber access to several features and functions.
-For the Lucent INTUITY system voice ports, turn on the Data Privacy feature only.
-Lucent recommends that you do not enable any other features on the COS.
-Use the following instructions to configure the COS.
+The COS allows you to define subscriber access to several features and functions.
+For the Intuity AUDIX system voice ports, turn on the Data Privacy feature only.
+Lucent Technologies recommends that you do not enable any other features on the COS.

+Use the following procedure to create the COS:

 1. Enter change cos < COS number> at the command prompt.
-Refer to Worksheet A: Voice Port Station Information to find the COS number.
+See Worksheet A: Voice Port Station Information in Chapter 2, "Switch Integration Planning", for the COS number.

-After you enter the command, you see the Class Of Service screen.
+The system displays the Class Of Service screen.

-The instructions in this section only indicate the fields you need to change for a Lucent Intuity system.
-Do not change the value in any field unless you are instructed.
-For more information on the COS screen and fields, refer to the documentation provided with your switch.
+The instructions in this section deal only with the fields you need to change for an Intuity AUDIX system.
+Do not change the value in any other field unless you are instructed.
+For more information on the COS screen and fields, see the documentation provided with your switch.

 - 2. Turn on the Data Privacy feature for the COS. - 3.
-Press (ENTER) to save your changes and return to the command prompt.
+Press ENTER to save your changes and return to the command prompt.